tenriajeng/tenriajeng/README.md

-## Description

-this project is used to make it easier to start making express js projects

 ### Hi there, I'm Muh.
 Ilham Tenriajeng - aka [Tenriajeng] 👋

-## I'm a Developer and Teacher!
+## I'm a Developer

 -   🔭 I’m currently working on a my final year project!
--   🌱 I’m currently learning Fullstack and Machine Learning
+-   🌱 I’m currently learning Fullstack
 -   👯 I’m looking to collaborate with other content creators
--   🥅 2020 Goals: Contribute more to Open Source projects
+-   🥅 2021 Goals: Contribute more to Open Source projects
--   ⚡ Fun fact: I love to play chess and listen music.

 ### Connect with me: